zsavajji/gmap-vue/packages/documentation/docs/guide/drawing-manager.md

 For more information read the Google Maps documentation for [drawing manager](https://developers.google.com/maps/documentation/javascript/drawinglayer).

-It is exported with the name `GmapDrawingManager`
+It is exported with the name `GmapDrawingManager`.

 ## Variables